harshit5200/Library-Management-System/README.md

 # Library-Management-System
-This is a Library Management System which is use to handle the work of library.
-This is done with the help of Python and File Handling.
+This is a Library Management System which is use to handle the records of library.
+This is done with the help of Python Programming Language and File Handling with Python.